RamailoTech/msu_unlearningalgorithm/docs/unlearn/algorithms/saliency.md

     * Type: str
     * Example: 'path/processed_dataset_dir'

 * dataset_type: Specifies the type of dataset to use for training.
+Use `generic` as type if you want to use your own dataset.

-    * Choices: unlearncanvas, i2p
+    * Choices: unlearncanvas, i2p, generic
     * Type: str
     * Example: i2p